mdyousufreja/Crowdfunding_ETL/README.md

 ## Project Methods ##

+In this project-

+- We created a repository for this project and named Crowdfunding_ETL, and cloned it to our loacl computer.
-In this project, we employed the following programming languages, software, and libraries:
+- we employed the following programming languages, software, and libraries:
+   - python, postgres, pandas, JSON, Jupyter Notebook, Visual Studio Code, QuickDBD,  NumPy, RegEx